About Property Taxes for Manufactured Homes

 Who pays property taxes?

-Generally speaking, if you own both the land your home is on and the home itself, you will pay all property taxes associated with your property.
-However, when it comes to manufactured housing, who is responsible for the property tax can vary based on state and local laws if you do not own the land the home is on.
+Generally, if you own both the land your manufactured home is on and the home itself, you will pay all property taxes associated with your property.
+However, if you don’t own the land, who is responsible for the property tax can vary based on state and local laws.

 What property taxes are paid on manufactured homes?

-If your home will be located on land you own, your chosen lender will likely offer or require an escrow for the property taxes.
-This means that you will pay a portion of the property taxes each month into a mortgage escrow account and your lender then pays the property taxes from the escrow account when the taxes are due.
+If your home will be located on land you own and it’s titled as real property, your chosen lender will likely offer or require an escrow account for the property taxes and home insurance.
+This means you will pay a portion of the property taxes each month into a that account and your lender then pays the property taxes from it when the taxes are due.

-If you are placing your home on rented property, such as a lot within a manufactured home community or on land you are renting, the responsibility of the property taxes will vary depending on the state and county.
-If the home is not permanently attached to the land, your lender may still escrow for the personal property tax of the home itself.
+If you are placing your home on rented property, such as a lot within a manufactured home community or on land you are renting, the responsibility for the property taxes will vary depending on the state and county.
+If the home is not permanently attached to the land, your lender may still require an escrow account for the personal property tax on the home itself.

-How does property tax work if you don’t own the land?
+How do property taxes work if you don’t own the land?

 If you’re renting land from a community or individual, the cost of the property taxes may be included in the property rent.
-In that case, the landowner will be responsible for paying the property tax to the taxing authority, and if the manufactured home was financed, the lender will verify the arrangement.
+In that case, the landowner will be responsible for paying the property tax to the taxing authority.

-If the landowner is responsible for paying the taxes to the taxing authority and does not pay the taxes, your home could be subject to a tax sale.
+If the landowner is responsible for paying the taxes to the taxing authority and does not pay them, your home could be subject to a tax sale.
 Therefore, it’s a good idea to verify with the taxing authority that the property taxes have actually been paid.

 Are there property tax exemptions available?

-A property tax exemption can be a reduced percentage of the property tax bill or a full exemption from property taxes.
-Check with your local tax office or appraisal district about any tax exemptions you may qualify for, such as for being over a certain age or a military veteran.
-By checking for tax exemptions, you may find out that you could qualify for a reduction of your property tax bill.
+A property tax exemption can be a reduced percentage of your property tax bill or a full exemption from property taxes.
+Check with your local tax office or appraisal district about any tax exemptions you may qualify for, such as for being a senior or a military veteran.
+By checking for tax exemptions, you may find out that you qualify for a reduction of your property tax bill.

 Being a homeowner has a lot of benefits, including some potential tax deductions!
-You can check out our blog to learn about the homes we offer, visiting a home center, our commitment to affordable choices and more!
+And to learn more about what to expect, you can check out our blog to explore the homes we offer, info about visiting a home center, our commitment to affordable choices and more!

 Are you ready to find your dream home?